-ACE IT is a program of the University of Illinois Counseling Center’s Alcohol and Other Drug Program.
+ACE IT is a workshop offered as part of the University of Illinois Counseling Center’s Alcohol and Other Drug Prevention Program.
 ACE IT's goal is to help you to stay safe, be healthy, and succeed academically—whether or not you choose to drink.
 It's offered in partnership with New Student Programs and is mandatory for all new undergraduate first year and transfer students under the age of 21.

 What can I expect at ACE IT?

 Due to COVID-19 health and safety considerations, ACE IT will occur in a virtual, complete-at-your-own pace format via Compass 2G for the Fall 2021 semester.
 Beginning August 20, students will receive a notification once the course is active in your Compass 2G dashboard.
 Students will log into Compass using their NetID and password to complete the online training.
 The deadline to complete this online training is October 1.
 Failure to complete ACE IT by the deadline may result in a registration delay.

 You will complete interactive educational modules that represent a variety of alcohol and other drug-related situations.
 Each module will be accompanied by peer educators to examine attitudes, situations, and choices regarding drinking.
 You’ll also get a first look at the wealth of services and resources offered by the Counseling Center and throughout campus.

 The workshop lasts about 60 minutes and after each session there will be a short quiz that must be passed with at least a 80 percent.
 For full completion, each section must be completed.
 As a take-away, you will have access to various handouts with information about related topics and campus resources.